Your business must have a solid content plan to maintain an edge against competitors and keep the target audience engaged.

 - Content gap opportunities

-Performing a content audit can be fairly time-intensive and will involve tasks like logging all content pieces, assessing how effective each piece is, comparing it against competitors, and more.
+Performing a content audit can be pretty time-intensive.
+It typically involves tasks like logging all content pieces, assessing each piece’s effectiveness, comparing it against competitors, and more.

 Figure Out the Best Content Channels